 Here are 10 things to know about the Delta:

-This leaf-shaped section in the northwest quadrant of Mississippi is bordered by the Mississippi River to the west and the ridgeline of hills to the east, just beyond the Yazoo River.
-The delta is formed by the confluence of the two main rivers just below Vicksburg.
+The Delta is a leaf-shaped section in the northwest quadrant of Mississippi is bordered by the Mississippi River to the west and the ridgeline of hills to the east, just beyond the Yazoo River.
+The Delta is formed by the confluence of the two main rivers just below Vicksburg.

 The Delta essayist David Cohn summed up his native region more prosaically when he wrote that "the Mississippi Delta begins in the lobby of the Peabody Hotel in Memphis